 Formaldehyde Emission Standards for Composite Wood Products

 On December 12, 2016, EPA published in the Federal Register a final rule to reduce exposure to formaldehyde emissions from certain wood products produced domestically or imported into the United States.

-- Read the formaldehyde emissions standards final rule in the Federal Register.
+- Read the formaldehyde emission standards final rule in the Federal Register.

 - Read the press release.

-EPA worked with the California Air Resources Board to help ensure the final national rule is consistent with California’s requirements for composite wood products.
+EPA worked with the California Air Resources Board (CARB) to help ensure the final national rule is consistent with California’s requirements for composite wood products.